Director, Communications and Marketing

-Zeke Barlow has been the communications manager for the College of Agriculture and Life Sciences since 2012.
+Zeke Barlow was named the director of communications and marketing in the Virginia Tech College of Agriculture and Life Sciences in February 2017.

 In 2014, he was named Communicator of the Year by University Relations for the creative and innovative ways he communicated Virginia Tech’s brand promises of quality, innovations, and results.
 That same year, he was also a finalist for the NSF’s International Science & Engineering Visualization Challenge for his Art of Science project.

 Prior to Virginia Tech, Barlow was a newspaper reporter for 15 years, working at the Roanoke Times, the Ventura County Star (California), and as a freelance foreign correspondent with the San Francisco Chronicle, the Boston Globe, and others.
 He has appeared on CNN, MSNBC, Fox News, and ABC’s 20/20.